llevonick/comp20-llevonick/security/README.txt

 a gif as one of the login names, then I made the page redirect to http://heyyeyaaeyaaaeyaeyaa.com, and finally I made it so there would be an alert about Nicolas Cage anytime someone tried to load the website.
-The write-up was put into HTML format and special attention was put to checking the grammer, spelling, and style of this page.
+The write-up was put into HTML format and special attention was put into checking the grammer, spelling, and style of this page.
 Finally, this is all located in the correct folder on GitHub.